Jessica McClintock: Career

 While living in San Francisco, in 1969 McClintock met Eleanor Bailey, who was the head of design and production and looking for investors for Gunne Sax Company, a local dress store.
 In 1970, McClintock invested $5,000 from her savings and became partners with Bailey, directly in charge of the designing and marketing of the new dress line.
 Bailey stepped down, leaving McClintock the sole owner of Gunne Sax.

 McClintock started with a single-line clothing company and expanded it into a multifaceted outlet targeting international customers looking to purchase bridal, junior and children's designer clothing.
 McClintock's main design focus was on "romance."
 Her designs sold worldwide, including regions such as the Middle East, Asia and Europe.
 In 1979, two new clothing lines were created: One was to target girls with the Gunne Sax line, and the other was a secondary contemporary line under the McClintock name/label.
 Since these two lines became a success, McClintock was able to open her own retail stores.
 The first Jessica McClintock store was opened in San Francisco in 1981.
 A year later, Jessica's son, Scott McClintock, joined the company and made two clothing lines that were manufactured under labels of Scott McClintock Dresses and Scott McClintock Sport.
 In 1987, Jessica McClintock renamed Gunne Sax as Jessica McClintock.
 She also added sleepwear lines and her fragrance line.
 By the mid-90s, McClintock had opened a total of 41 boutiques with reported annual sales of $100 million, and her dresses were sold in department stores in the U.S and other countries.
-She made her company a family affair with her brother, Jack Hedrich, as vice president of the company, and Bruce Hutchins, her cousin, in charge of the McClintock boutiques.
-Her niece, Jessica Hutchins, was responsible for the bridal wear line.

-Fragrance line

-McClintock developed her first fragrance line in 1988.
-The perfume was called Jessica McClintock and became one of the top-selling fragrances in the U.S. Her second fragrance, Jess, went on sale in 1995.
-McClintock also introduced a men's fragrance called Scott McClintock, which was sold exclusively at her boutiques.
-In the summer of 2001, McClintock came out with another fragrance called Jessica McClintock Number 3 and, in the spring of 2003, she launched three Gunne Sax fragrances called Jasmine Kiss, Vintage Vanilla, and Raspberry Romance.
-Other scents in the brand include New Victorian, Gunne Sax and Jessica McClintock Silk Ribbons, which is a bridal-inspired fragrance.
-McClintock's perfumes are still sold online and in stores, including Walgreens, Target, Perfume Euphorium, Perfume Mart, KMart, Macy's, TJ Maxx, FragranceON, Perfume Blvd, and www.JMCfragrance.com.